Namuro/l2-cv-bot/README.md

 Current version developed and tested using Windows 10 and Gracia Epilogue client, so with another Windows or Lineage II client it may not work.

 Edit `run.bat` file to customize for another client.
-Note that for colors must be used HSV color model.
+Note that colors must use HSV color model.

 OS related stuff placed in these files: `Window.cpp`, `Capture.cpp`, `Input.cpp`.